nonflammable/netBlink/README.md

 > I said "I tried"

-First to indicade starting transmision it will turn off diode complitly for 2 seconds, then light it up for same time.
+First to indicate starting transmission it will turn off diode complitly for 2 seconds, then light it up for same time.

-In transmition default state is on, and sum of fast blinks (0.3sec off) means one numer.
+In transmition default state is on, and sum of fast blinks (0.3sec off) means one number.
 After every number diode stay on 1.5 sec and start next number.
-If you get long off blink(1sec off) that indicade that this number is 0.
+If you get long off blink(1 sec off) that indicate that this number is 0.

 ## Example